AdamBoxall/xhr.js/README.md

 ### Why not just use jQuery?

 In order to use jQuery.ajax you have to include the entire jQuery core into your page.
-If performance is a big factor in your JS application, then it could be preferable to use a collection of lightweight modules instead, like this. xhr.js weighs in at a tiny 1.14 KB.
+If performance is a big factor in your JS application, then it could be preferable to use a collection of lightweight modules instead; `xhr.min.js` weighs in at a tiny 1.3 KB.

 ### Installation